areaDetector/ADSupport/supportApp/GraphicsMagick/README.epics.md

   - This means that static.c, static.h and (Un)RegisterStaticModules() are now inappropriately named.
   - This issue should be raised with the GraphicsMagick project team.

-As time permits this file should be updated to describe exactly what files were changed.
+As time permits this file should be updated to describe exactly what files in the GraphicsMagick distriubtion were changed.
 We should also generate .patch files is done in hdf5Src and nexusSrc, which can be applied when a new version of GraphicsMagick is downloaded to this directory.